 St. Puppy’s Day is the event that celebrates you and what you do.
 This year we have an excellent lineup of pet care community experts, including:

-Mike Bober joined the Pet Industry Joint Advisory Council (PIJAC), the industry’s legislative and regulatory trade association, as the Vice President of Government Affairs in 2013 and has overseen the Council’s legislative and regulatory efforts throughout his time with the Council.
-Last January, he was named President and Chief Executive Officer of PIJAC.
+Mike Bober joined the Pet Advocacy Network as the Vice President of Government Affairs in 2013 and has led the organization’s advocacy efforts ever since.
+In January of 2016, he was named President and CEO.